Ben Browder

-Robert Benedict Browder (born December 11, 1962) is an American actor, writer and film director, known for his roles as John Crichton in Farscape and Cameron Mitchell in Stargate SG-1.
+Robert Benedict Browder (born December 11, 1962) is an American actor, writer and film director.
+He is best known for his roles as John Crichton in Farscape and Cameron Mitchell in Stargate SG-1.

 Early life

-Born in Memphis, Tennessee, Browder grew up in Charlotte, North Carolina.
+Browder was born in Memphis, Tennessee and grew up in Charlotte, North Carolina.
 His parents were race car owners and operators.
-He attended Furman University in Greenville, South Carolina and graduated with a degree in psychology.
+He attended Furman University in Greenville, South Carolina, and graduated with a degree in psychology.
 He was a star player on the Furman football team.
 Browder met his wife, actress Francesca Buller, while studying at the Central School of Speech and Drama in London.